Schooling for the most underprivilidged children is the number one priority for AVE association.

 School is a place for socialization as well as a safe haven.
 According to UNICEF, children who do not have access to quality education are more vulnerable to abuse, exploitation and illness.

 At school, girls and boys get at least one meal a day; for some of them it is the only one.
-It is an indispensable element for, in Vietnam, about one third of the children under the age of 5 suffer with chronic malnutrition, especially in the rural areas.
+It is an indispensable element for, in Vietnam, about one quarter of the children under the age of 5 suffer with malnutrition, especially in the rural areas.

 Educating girls is fundamental